 Digital Literacy (including Online Safety) Curriculum

-Online safety awareness is an important part of our computing and creative curriculum at Roseberry.
+Online safety awareness is an important part of our computing and wider curriculum at Roseberry.
 As well as our annual Internet Safety themed day, we plan and teach lessons that promote the knowledge, skills and experience that children need in order to keep themselves safe online.
 For more information about our Digital Literacy Curriculum, please see our Curriculum page.

 Click here to access our school’s Online Safety policy.

 Are your children using the Internet safely?

 Click here to access the recommendations made by Cleveland Police

 It’s Safer Internet Day on 6th February.
 Please ensure you have a discussion with your child about how to stay safe online.

 Tips and advice on keeping your child safe online